We're leading the charge of fast charging.

 Welcome to the next generation of electric vehicle1charging, brought to you by Electrify America.
-Currently,2 the Electrify America network offers the most powerful public DC fast charging stations on the market.
+Currently,2 the Electrify America network offers the largest number of public, high-powered, fast charging stations on the market—with the capability to charge compatible vehicles in as little as 30 minutes.

 A powerful network.
 Conveniently located.